 - Enable ministry access to notice filings and associated data

-- Enable public access to information contained in notice filings
+- Enable public access to the information contained in notice filings

-- Set and collect fees in a transparent and consultative manner to recover the Authority’s costs for the registry development, deployment and on-going support to regulated persons or the ministry, plus ministry program costs
+- Set and collect fees in a transparent and consultative manner to recover the costs for the registry development, deployment and ongoing support to regulated persons

 - Support stakeholders with training and resources to enable effective and efficient use of the registry